This Article addresses a situation where a Dev tier HCP Vault cluster becomes unresponsive for a period of time.

 When attempting to make API requests to HCP Vault API, you may receive a “TLS handshake timeout” response, similar to the attached screenshot.

-This is usually an indication that the current workloads being ran against the cluster cannot be sustained by the resources available.
+This is usually an indication that the current workloads being run against the cluster cannot be sustained by the resources available.

 If a single node in HA is unresponsive, you may experience i/o timeout errors.
 These errors happen when a bad node is being queried.
 HA should still be working properly on the cluster, as it will retry requests on a working node which will then go through.

-Consider moving your workloads to a 3-NODE HA CLUSTER which have better fallback measures compared to the Dev tier (SINGLE NODE CLUSTER) where you experience a downtime while the single node is being replaced.
+Consider moving your workloads to a 3-NODE HA CLUSTER which has better fallback measures compared to the Dev tier (SINGLE NODE CLUSTER) where you experience downtime while the single node is being replaced.